SymbiFlow/symbiflow-common-config/CONTRIBUTING.md

 ### License

-All software (code, associated documentation, support files, etc) in the Symbiflow repositories are licensed under the very permissive [ISC Licence](https://opensource.org/licenses/ISC).
+All software (code, associated documentation, support files, etc) in the F4PGA repositories are licensed under the very permissive [Apache 2.0 Licence](https://opensource.org/licenses/Apache-2.0).
 A copy can be found in the [`LICENSE`](LICENSE) file.

 All new contributions must also be released under this license.